-1028.3 PROHIBITED CONTENT
+1029.3 PROHIBITED CONTENT

 The intended purpose of the Inyo County Sheriff's Office social media sites is to serve as a communication mechanism between ICSO and members of the public.
 Therefore, information, posts, and comments containing any of the following forms of content is prohibited.
-(Refer to Policy 1058.4 of Prohibited Speech, Expression and Content for a detailed description.